maziz6/personal-portfolio/README.md

 ## Folder Structure

 my-repository/
-├── index.html        # file:///Users/mominaaziz/Desktop/My-portfolio/index.html
+├── index.html        # Main HTML file
-├── style.css         # file:///Users/mominaaziz/Desktop/My-portfolio/style.css
+├── style.css         # Styling file
+└── assets/           # Folder for images, icons, and other resources

 ## How to Set Up Locally